-Dr. Urška Strle, will participate at Le »disfatte« di Caporetto.
+Dr. Urška Strle, participated at Le »disfatte« di Caporetto.
 Soldati, civili, territori 1917-1919/ “The defeats” of Caporetto.
 Soldiers, civilians, territories 1917-1919 workshop with her paper titled From Agnes to Neža: shifts in national awareness among the Slovenian rural population (1917-1920).

-Dr. Ana Cergol Paradiž and dr. Irena Selišnik will participate with their joint paper, titled “Women’s Collective Action in the Hinterland of Italian Front in Carniola and Littoral”.
+Dr. Ana Cergol Paradiž and dr. Irena Selišnik participated with their joint paper, titled “Women’s Collective Action in the Hinterland of Italian Front in Carniola and Littoral”.

-The conference will be held from 21 to 22 February 2019 at the conference room “Bobi Bazlen” of Palazzo Gopcevich (Via Gioacchino Rossini, 4 – Trieste).
+The conference was held from 21 to 22 February 2019 at the conference room “Bobi Bazlen” of Palazzo Gopcevich (Via Gioacchino Rossini, 4 – Trieste).

 The two days long workshop will present topics of the consequences of WWI in the Adriatic region.
 The scientific supervisor of the conference is Matteo Ermacora, from the University of Venice.